bareboat-necessities/lysmarine_gen/README.md

 - Connect 12v power
 - Power on.
 Give it few minutes during which the system will reboot a couple of times

-NOTE: many steps above are optional except of the last four ones.
+NOTE: Many steps above are optional except of the last four ones.

 NOTE: The default password for the root account is 'changeme'.